Moving to Coron, Philippines

 If you are thinking about moving to Coron, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Coron can vary greatly depending on the type and location of the property.
 For a decent house in the city center, one might expect to pay a moderate amount, while luxury villines with ocean views can cost significantly more.
 On the other hand, more affordable housing options can be found in the outskirts of the city or in less touristy areas.
 Renting a property is also a popular option, with prices again varying based on location and type of property.
-Overall, while the cost of housing in Coron can be quite affordable compared to many Western countries, it is considered to be on the higher end within the Philippines," said one expat in Coron.
+Overall, while the cost of housing in Coron can be quite affordable compared to many Western countries, it is considered to be on the higher end within the Philippines," replied a member in Coron.

 Should I buy or rent a home in Coron?